Male and female brains are dramatically different anatomically, chemically, hormonally, and physiologically.

 Distinctions in Male and Female Attorneys

-Perceptions differ among respondents when they are compared by gender: The percentage of male respondents who perceive that attorneys are treated the same was 80%, almost double the perceptions of 43% of the female respondents
+Perceptions differ among survey respondents when they are compared by gender: The percentage of male survey respondents who perceive that attorneys are treated the same was 80%, almost double the perceptions of 43% of the female survey respondents

 When compared, survey responses from men and women do vary and will affect your data accordingly.
 SurveyGizmo’s Survey Report Filtering Tool lets you filter certain responses from being displayed in reports, allowing new levels of survey data segmentation to help you gather the insights you need.